LapCI ry in English

 The LapCI-board consist of 11 parents of CI-children living around Finland.
 The families of the board use various languages at home.
 In 2016 there is a Danish, Parsi and Swedish-speaking representation on the board.
 LapCI ry as an association does not take any position on communication choices of families.

 The office is located in The Light House (Valkea Talo), Helsinki.
-LapCI ry has three employees: Managing Director Mrs. Leena Hasselman, Project Coordinator Ms. Mari Mäenpää and Association Assistant Ms. Viivi Kilpeläinen.
+LapCI ry has four employees: Managing Director Mrs. Leena Hasselman, Project Coordinator Ms. Jonna Virtanen, Association Assistant Ms. Marika Rajala and Freelancer Ms. Viivi Kilpeläinen.

 Lives in Nokia, has two daughters, both with CI: Ronja (11 y) and Saana (8 y)